instant CE certificate!

 4. Save the bedroom for sleeping and sex.
 Although light reading may be okay, don’t bring work to bed.
 And save discussions for another place and time.
 This includes conversations about sexual problems.
 If you begin to associate work or arguments with your bed, it will cause more anxiety than it is worth.

 5. Don’t try to force yourself to sleep.
 Just enjoy resting and feeling your muscles.
-Or use a relaxation technique, such as the ones found on tracks 3 and 4.
+Or use a relaxation technique, such as the ones found on sections 3 and 4.
 Some people find listening to tapes or peaceful sounds helpful.

 6. Adjust your sleep in advance when traveling to a different time zone.
 For very short trips, this may not be necessary, but for longer ones, adjust your sleep, meals, and medication dosage time to match the target time zone over several days.